100Automations/Website/_guides/prep-automation-for-publication.md

 ---
 title: Preparing Your Automation for Publication
-description: Gather the items in this guide before submitting your automation for publication.
+description: This is what you'll need to have before submitting your automation for publication
 status: active
 display: true
 category: 3